OpenDataVBB/vdv-453-client/readme.md

 >
 > Allen Abonnements aller Dienste wird beim Einrichten ein Verfallszeitstempel (`VerfallZst`) durch den Client mitgegeben. […]

-Therefore, when subscribing to a service, the client *must* provide am expiry date+time.
+Therefore, when subscribing to a service, the client *must* provide an expiration date+time.
 Use `opt.expiresAt` to provide a different TTL than `vdv-453-client`'s default of 1 hour.

 ```js
 // subscribe to VDV-453 DFI service